openvinotoolkit/open_model_zoo/models/intel/head-pose-estimation-adas-0001/README.md

 layers are convolutions + ReLU + batch norm + fully connected with one output.

-The estimator outputs yaw pitch and roll angels measured in degrees.
+The estimator outputs yaw pitch and roll angles measured in degrees.
 Suppose the following coordinate system:
 * OX points from face center to camera
 * OY points from face center to right
 * OZ points from face center to up